leapdao/leapdao-website/src/posts/mainnet-shutdown.md

 The Ethereum Foundation awarded LeapDAO a grant to design and launch a working plasma chain, in order to tool up Ethereum with scalability.

 Next to it, LeapDAO grew as a fully distributed team.
-Organised and equipped with holacratic principles, the team managed to realise a fully working plasma chain in 2 years.
+Organised and equipped with holacratic principles, the team managed to realise a fully working Plasma chain in 2 years.

 ## Restructuring LeapDAO
 After working hard on implementing Plasma on Layer2, the team recognised a trend towards new and exciting technologies and decided to move one step forward.